-Serbia: Energy Community for SEE region and challenging energy plans of the region, the report15.
-November 2013. / News Serbia Energy
+Serbia: Energy Community for SEE region and challenging energy plans of the region, the report, News Serbia Energy

 The ‘Energy Arena 2013’ regional conference was held in Belgrade, on Wednesday, October 23.
 The conference was organized under the auspices of the Prime Minister of Serbia on the occasion of Serbia’s Presidency of the Ministerial Council of the SEE Energy Community.